-You may record other outcomes and extended client details, if you think it is appropriate for your program and for your clients to do so
+You may also record other details or SCORE domains if you think it is appropriate for your program and for your clients to do so.

-Service Type Example Advocacy/Support Advocating on a client's behalf, or supporting the client in a particular circumstance.
-Child/Youth focussed groups Group work to assist the children and young people of separating parents.
+Service Type Example Case support/review Session where substantial effort is invested and there is direct benefit to the client, including: Client engagement.
+For example, to support supervised contact and transition to self-management; risk identification, management and mitigation; and incidental support needs of clients Monitoring the progress of interventions.
+For example, consults between other professionals and undertaking unscheduled client-specific supervision to progress a case Preparing or documenting the case.
+For example, reading and writing reports and letters, maintaining case notes.
 Counselling Working through a particular issue such as relationship, separation and parenting concerns, as delivered by a person authorised to provide 'family counselling' as defined under the Family Law Act.
-Dispute resolution Services helping families affected by separation to resolve their parenting disputes about post separation arrangements for children.
-This may include child inclusive practice session.
-Education and skills training Workshops and training to educate separating families about post separation parenting, conflict and dispute resolution, communication skills, and improving post separation relationships.
+Dispute resolution Family dispute resolution mediation sessions delivered by accredited practitioners to resolve parenting disputes about post separation arrangements for children.
+This may include a child inclusive practice session.
+Education and skills training Workshops and training to educate separating families about post-separation parenting, conflict, dispute resolution and communication skills, and improving post-separation relationships.
+Information/advice Provision of general information about post-separation parenting, children's needs and options for resolving family law disputes.
 Intake and assessment Assessing a client in an initial session to determine needs, undertaking screening and risk assessment and discussion around confidentiality.
-Information/Advice/Referral Provision of information about post-separation parenting.
-Provision of referrals to another Family Law service or other relevant service.
-Property mediation Services helping families affected by separation to resolve arrangements for the splitting of their property, including finances.